Ina Lange

-Ina Lange (née Forstén; 14 December 1846 — 23 October 1930), also known by her pen names Daniel Sten and Daniel Stern, was a Finnish writer, music historian, pianist and music instructor.
+Ina Lange (née Forstén; 14 December 1846 – 23 October 1930), also known by her pen names Daniel Sten and Daniel Stern, was a Finnish writer, music historian, pianist and music instructor.

 Early life and education

 Ina Forstén was born into an upper-class family in Helsinki.
-Her father, Johan August Forstén, was a high-ranking civil servant, and her mother, Augusta Wilhelmina (née Danielson) was related to the Senator and Professor, Valtioneuvos Johan Richard Danielson-Kalmari.
+Her father, Johan August Forstén, was a high-ranking civil servant, and due her mother Augusta Wilhelmina (née Danielson) she was cousin to the senator and professor, Valtioneuvos Johan Richard Danielson-Kalmari.
+She was second cousin on father’s side to professor G. V. Forsten.